Bias Crime Prevention

 Hate Crimes and the Law

-The Stony Brook University Police Department is mandated to protect all members of the campus community by arresting those who commit bias or hate crimes and by preventing such crimes that occur within the campus’ jurisdiction.
+The Stony Brook University Police Department is mandated to protect all members of the campus community by arresting those who commit bias or hate crimes, and by preventing such crimes that occur within the campus’ jurisdiction.

-Hate crimes, also called bias crimes or bias-related crimes, are criminal activity motivated by the perpetrator’s bias or attitude against an individual victim or group based on perceived or actual personal characteristics, such as race, color, national origin, ancestry, gender, religion, religious practice, age, disability, or sexual orientation.
+Hate crimes, also called bias crimes or bias-related crimes, are criminal activity motivated by the perpetrator’s bias or attitude against an individual victim or group based on perceived or actual personal characteristics, such as race, color, national origin, ancestry, gender, gender identity, religion, religious practice, age, disability, or sexual orientation.
 Hate/bias crimes have received renewed attention in recent years, particularly since the passage of the Federal Hate/Bias Crimes Reporting Act of 1990 and the New York State Hate Crimes Act of 2000 (Penal Law Article 485).

-Penalties for bias-related crimes are very serious and range from fines to imprisonment for lengthy periods, depending on the nature of the underlying criminal offense, the use of violence or previous convictions of the offender.
+Penalties for bias-related crimes are very serious and range from fines to imprisonment for lengthy periods, depending on the nature of the underlying criminal offense, the use of violence, or previous convictions of the offender.
 Perpetrators who are students will also be subject to campus disciplinary procedures sanctions including expulsion are possible.

-In addition to preventing and arresting those responsible for hat/bias crimes, the Stony Brook University Police Department also assists in addressing bias-related activities that do not rise to the level of a crime.
-These incidents may be acts of bigotry, harassment, or intimidation directed at a member or group within the Stony Brook community based on national origin, ethnicity, race, age, religion, gender, sexual orientation, disability, veteran status, color, creed or marital status, may be addressed through the University’s Complaint Procedure for Allegations of Discrimination.
-These incidents can be reported to the University Police or directly to the University’s Title lX Coordinator, Marjolie Leonard at 632-6280.
+In addition to preventing and arresting those responsible for hate/bias crimes, the Stony Brook University Police Department also assists in addressing bias-related activities that do not rise to the level of a crime.
+These incidents may be acts of bigotry, harassment, or intimidation directed at a member or group within the Stony Brook community based on national origin, ethnicity, race, age, religion, gender, gender identity, sexual orientation, disability, veteran status, color, creed or marital status, may be addressed through the University’s Complaint Procedure for Allegations of Discrimination.
+These incidents can be reported to the University Police or directly to the University’s Title lX Coordinator Marjolie Leonard at 632-6280.